akeneo/pim-community-standard/README.md

 You can find it here:
 http://www.akeneo.com/download/

-Once you have installed it and extracted to a directory, you must changed the `app/config/parameters.yml` to suit your configuration, mainly the `database` suffixed parameters.
+Once you have installed it and extracted to a directory, you must change the `app/config/parameters.yml` to suit your configuration, mainly the `database` suffixed parameters.

-From here, you can follow the next step "Initialize data and assets"
+From here, you can switch to the step "Initialize data and assets"

 ## Using Composer to create the project